 Magento 2 Migration Benefits and Risks for Your Business

 Magento has been one of the top e-commerce platforms for a long time but recently they announced that they will end the support for 1.x versions very soon.
 Thus, many of the businesses which were dependent on Magento 1 have no other way out than switching to a newer version of Magento, Magento 2.
-But many of them are still confused about this whole process of migration.
+But many of them are still confused about this whole process of Magento 1 migration to Magento 2.
 And so, the companies tend to hire magento developers in order to understand the criticalities and the benefits.
 They give them ideas about what can be done in this migration and how beneficial it will be to the companies.

 The cost to hire full-time developers is way higher than the budget of the companies and so they prefer to hire a consultant or a part-time developer which solves the purpose of getting the work done and that too at a comparatively lower cost.